GACJ/complib-help/docs/methods/method_properties.md

 When expanded, the top of the tab shows a number of checkboxes, each of which corresponds to a different potential feature of the method.

 ## Changes
-A method consists of a sequence of **rows** rung in sequence.
-The relationship between two adjacent rows with regard to how bells move from one row to the other is referred to as a **change**.
+A method consists of a set of **rows** rung in sequence.
+The relationship between two subsequent rows with regard to how bells move from one row to the other is referred to as a **change**.
 There are a number of different types of change that can be made between subsequent rows of a method:

 Adjacent
 :   The method only contains changes where bells move at most one place between rows.
 All traditional methods fall into this category.